sdatth/configs/ref/git.md

 # stash (git stash temporarily delete changes made to your working copy so you can work on something else
 # and then come back and re-apply them later on.)
-git stash list               # list available stash git stash                    # save current changes in working dir in a stash cache git stash pop                # apply the stash and delete from cache git stash pop <index>        # using index to specify the stash git stash apply              # apply the stash and keep it in the cache too
+git stash list               # list available stash git stash -u                 # save current changes in working dir in a stash cache git stash pop                # apply the stash and delete from cache git stash pop <index>        # using index to specify the stash git stash apply              # apply the stash and keep it in the cache too